cotarr/ds18b20-api/README.md

 Optionally, TLS certificates for use with numeric IP addresses may be created using a bash script https://github.com/cotarr/cert-numeric-ip

-If you are using custom bash scripts to start and stop, it would be useful to know the PID number of the current instance of ds18b20-api.
+If you are using custom bash scripts to start and stop the web server, it may be useful to know the PID number of the current instance of ds18b20-api.
 If the environment variable `SERVER_PID_FILENAME` is defined, the PID number will be written to this file when the API is started.
 If this variable is not defined, no file will be created.